AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

   With a branching factor of 256, 32 byte commitments and proofs, and 1 byte location specifiers, this term should be replaced with
   $(1+32) \cdot \max(1, \log_{256} N_1)$.
   The complexity of these two terms is the same, but in practice verkle PoRs are less than half the size of merkle PoRs.
-  For this reason, the calculations in this paper assume that the UT implementation uses verkle trees.
+  For this reason, the numerical calculations in this paper assume that the UT implementation uses verkle trees.
 }

 That is for a full node.
 What about the bandwidth required to verify *the entire simplex*?

-If miners temporarily keep the blocks of every simplex-chain (so that they can verify that reflected headers correspond to existent blocks) then what is the complexity and burden of this?
+If miners temporarily keep the blocks of every simplex-chain (so that they can regenerate PoRs and verify that reflected headers correspond to existent blocks) then what is the complexity and burden of this?
 Each simplex-chain has a raw throughput of $k_1$ bytes/s.
 From \autoref{eq:simplex-N1} we know that $N_1 = \frac{k_1}{2 \cdot B_f \cdot B_h}$.

 The amount of network bandwidth, $\Delta S$, required to download all blocks (as they are produced) across all simplex-chains is equal to the product of: the number of simplex-chains -- $N_1$, and the raw throughput of each chain -- $k_1$.
 Any auxiliary data can be deterministically regenerated, so doesn't need to be downloaded.